 Eventually the two brothers were involved in the dispute between their wives.
 Thomas approached Edward on the issue and they both agreed that Kateryn should have the jewels.
 Edward told his brother that he would speak with his wife on the subject and go from there.
 Well, we’re not sure what happened after that but Kateryn never got her jewels.

 Somerset, during this time, not only had to deal with the disobedience of his brother but also of members of the Council:

 Thomas Wriothesley, in accordance with Henry VIII’s wishes was created Earl of Southampton in February 1547 and was also a member of the Regency Council.
 Southampton was one of the few men who ‘had always been engaged in an opposite party to Somerset’.¹ This marked Southampton as the enemy since he did not support Somerset ruling with the power of a monarch over the council.
 A month after being created Earl of Southampton, Thomas Wriothesley was suddenly dismissed from the title of Lord Chancellor (which he held since 1544) and he also lost his seat on the Privy Council.
 This was obviously to serve as a lesson to those who would disagree with Somerset.

 Death of Queen Kateryn

 After Kateryn Parr died I feel like Thomas became a little unhinged.
-He erratically proposed to Elizabeth Tudor again and then is suspected of trying to kidnap his nephew, the king.
+He allegedly proposed to Elizabeth Tudor and then is suspected of trying to kidnap his nephew, the king.

 Eventually things got so bad that Thomas was thrown in the Tower.
 I’m certain that Edward felt horrible knowing his brother was in the Tower but I also feel like he knew what had to be done.